 - <Markup Set Name>—created when a user creates a markup set.
 Its values are:

 - Blank when the document has no highlighting or redactions for the markup set

 - Has Redactions when the document has redactions for the markup set.

 - Has Highlights when the document has highlights for the markup set.

-Note: If a highlight or redaction is created using a third party application or script, this field may not be automatically updated
+Note: If a highlight or redaction is created using a third-party application or script, this field may not automatically update.

-- <Production Name> - created when a user creates a production.
+- <Production Name>—created when a user creates a production.
 This field stores how the document was added to a production.
-It's either blank, contains Images Only, Natives Only, or Images and Natives.
+It is either blank, contains Images Only, Natives Only, or Images and Natives.

-Note: You can't edit the Source value for processing fields that are system-mapped.
+Note: You cannot edit the Source value for processing fields that are system mapped.
 For a list of processing system fields, see System-mapped processing fields.